How children and teenagers might feel about a new baby

 Primary school-age children

-- reading baby a story
+- reading the baby a story

 - sharing bath time

-- playing gently with baby.
+- playing gently with the baby.

 Your teenage child might like to be involved in more active care of the baby – for example, watching or playing with baby while you cook dinner.

-But it’s normal for teenagers to be more interested in their own lives, friends and other activities than they are in babies.
+But it’s normal for teenagers to be more interested in their own lives, friends and activities than they are in babies.
 Over time, a bond will probably develop if you don’t push the children together.

 Emphasising your teenage child’s age and maturity can encourage him to feel more responsible and motivated to help.